kirtanp04/Swift-Stay/README.md

     - pdfkit -> to create and generate pdf

-    - node-cron -> to schedule task taht run every time base on time period
+    - node-cron -> to schedule task that run every time base on time period

     - Payment integration